craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 APPLY: You carefully apply the contents of the vial to a stable surface, etching a message or image into the surface.

 Creation:
+	- 1 Watch spent at 12+ Alchemy or Herbalism
+	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
+	- 1x "Chemicals" -> 1x Vial of Acid

 ### Tools
 #### Crowbar